Matthewkarani/Angani_Sales_Business_Analytics/README.md

 Total Retail: Calculated as Total Retail = Units * Product Price.

 Profit: Calculated as Profit = Total Retail - Total Cost.

+# Data Analysis:

+To address the key questions, we developed an interactive dashboard to analyze sales and inventory data.
+This dashboard allows users to filter and explore data by store, city, product, or specific time periods, providing a comprehensive view of the company's performance across various dimensions.